ThomasMertes/seed7/src/read_me.txt

     make -f mk_cygw.mak depend
     make -f mk_cygw.mak

+  After the compilation the interpreter executable can be found in the 'bin' directory and the 'prg' directory will contain a link to the executable.

   Cygwin sometimes has problems with symlinks.
 This is indicated by an error message which ends with:

     bin/as.exe: cannot execute binary file

-  The presence of a cygwin symlink problem can be checked in the directory /usr/i686-pc-cygwin/bin (or the corresponding directory mentioned in the error message).
+  The presence of a Cygwin symlink problem can be checked in the directory /usr/i686-pc-cygwin/bin (or the corresponding directory mentioned in the error message).
 When the file /usr/i686-pc-cygwin/bin/as.exe is a small file with less than